Menu

 16- Tower of London

-The Tower of London is a historic fortress located on the north bank of the River Thames in central London.
+The Tower of London is a historic fortress located on the north bank of the River Thames in central London "One of the best cities to travel in the world".
 It was built in the 11th century by William the Conqueror and has served as a royal palace, a prison, a treasury, and a place of execution over the centuries.

 Visitors to the Tower of London can explore its many fascinating exhibits, including the Crown Jewels, which are housed in the Jewel House and include some of the most valuable and historic jewels in the world.
 Visitors can also learn about the tower's dark history, including the imprisonment and execution of famous figures like Anne Boleyn and Sir Walter Raleigh.